COVID19Tracking/contentful-image-upload/README.md

 #### OK, but how does it run?

-`docker-compose up` should do the trick.
+`sudo docker-compose up` should do the trick.

 #### Updates
 To update the codebase on the server, run: